Steve Naughton

-Steve Naughton is a former Australian professional rugby league footballer who played for the Yass Magpies in the Canberra Raiders Cup, after five years on the sideline.
-He last played for the Pia Donkeys in the Elite One Championship in France before making a return with his boyhood club.
-Naughton previously played with the Sydney Roosters in the National Rugby League and he plays fullback and halfback.
+Steve Naughton is an Australian former professional rugby league footballer who last played for the Yass Magpies in the Canberra Raiders Cup, after five years on the sideline.
+He last played professionally for the Pia Donkeys in the Elite One Championship in France before making a return with his boyhood club.
+Naughton previously played with the Sydney Roosters in the National Rugby League as a fullback and halfback.
 In 2016 he became coach of the Magpies.

 Early life

-Naughton started playing Rugby League at age 5.
+Naughton started playing Rugby League at age five.
 His junior club was the Yass Magpies.

+Playing career

+Naughton made his first grade debut in round 10 of the 2011 NRL season against Cronulla.
+He played two further games for the club.
+Naughton also played in the NSW Cup for Newtown.

 Nickname

 During his time as a Toyota Cup, Naughton was affectionately known as "Cheeseburgers".
 This nickname is believed to have originated at a Sutton Forest Eatery on the trip back from a Toyota Cup match in Sydney.